top of page

 4. A broken tusk or a gesture of blessing (abhaya mudra)

-Cut what holds you, guide your energy, master your mind, and taste the inner joy.
+Together, these items form a toolkit for the spiritual seeker: cut what holds you, guide your energy, master your mind, and taste the inner joy.

 The Mouse (Mūṣaka): Ganesha’s Vehicle

 At Ganesha’s feet, we often find a small mouse, his unlikely yet symbolic companion.
+In yogic and mythological tradition, the mouse represents:

-• Desire (kāma): Small but persistent, often nibbling at our discipline
+• Desire (kāma): Small but persistent, often nibbling at our discipline.

-• The restless mind: Quick, curious, and difficult to control
+• The Restless Mind: Quick, curious, and difficult to control.

 Cultural Significance

+Ganesha is more than a religious figure—he’s a cultural icon celebrated across India and the world.
 One of the most vibrant festivals is Ganesh Chaturthi, especially popular in Maharashtra, India.
-For ten days, beautifully crafted Ganesha idols are worshipped, then immersed in rivers or oceans to symbolise letting go and returning to the source.
-It’s a powerful ritual of devotion, renewal, and impermanence.
+For ten days, beautifully crafted Ganesha idols are worshipped, then immersed in rivers or oceans to symbolize letting go and returning to the source.
+This practice acts as a powerful ritual of devotion, renewal, and impermanence.

 Ganesha in the Modern World